Kingspan embarks on radical overhaul to achieve net-zero carbon emissions

 The company said it reduced emissions from operations by 5.2 per cent last year, which it described as a “first step towards net zero carbon manufacturing by 2030”.

-It also generated gigawatt hours of energy from renewables, harvested 21 million litres of water from rainwater while recycling 573 million plastic bottles into insulation manufacturing processes .
+It also generated 29 gigawatt hours of energy from renewables, harvested 21 million litres of water from rainwater and recycled 573 million plastic bottles into insulation manufacturing processes.

 Kingspan has also committed by 2030 to reduce the carbon intensity of its primary raw materials by 50 per cent in a bid to reduce “the embodied carbon” in its products.